sahilchopra/design-patterns-in-ruby/command.md

 # Command Pattern
+The Command Pattern is a behavioral design pattern that encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
+It also provides the ability to support undoable operations.

 ## Problem
 We want to perform some specific task without knowing how the whole process works or having any information about the receiver of the request.